 Education, photography, and dance have been passions of mine for as long as I can remember.
-Growing up as an only child with a huge imagination along with my desire to be a teacher, I would teach my stuffed animals and my dog the skills I was learning in school.
 I studied dance for 13 years and my first teaching job was teaching tap, jazz, and ballet to three-eight year olds.
 Oregon State University is where I received my BS degree in Human Development and Family Science with an emphasis in Early Childhood and Elementary Education.
 Continuing on with my education I receive my Master of Arts in Education.

 Upon graduation, teaching positions were few and far between.
 I knew I wanted to stay in education and was lucky to find a job which allowed me to supervise before and after school programs in Portland and Hillsboro.
 My next opportunity led me to oversee the Education Service Area for a Head Start program serving over 800 children a year.

-I love being a part of the Trillium community where education is collective and constructivist.
-A place where voices are heard and youth are actively involved learners.
-My goal is to help create a comfortable and inspiring learning environment for all.
+I love being a part of the Trillium community.
+Trillium is a place where education is collective, restorative practices are valued, and youth are actively involved learners and problem solvers.
 When I’m not at work you can find me taking lots of pictures, playing on the coast, hiking, cooking, reading, writing, and spending time with friends and family in and out of town.